-The classifications and volume change properties of the fine-grained soils encountered in the borings were investigated by means of six (6) sets of Atterberg liquid and plastic limit tests.
+The classifications and volume change properties of the fine-grained soils encountered in the borings were investigated by means of eight (8) sets of Atterberg liquid and plastic limit tests.
 The results of the liquid and plastic limit tests are plotted as small crosses interconnected by dashed lines in the data section of the graphic boring logs.
+"NP" is shown on the logs where a soil sample was determined to be nonplastic during testing.
 In accordance with the Unified Soil Classification System, fine-grained soils are classified as either clays or silts of low or high plasticity based on the results of liquid and plastic limit tests.
 The numerical difference between the liquid limit and plastic limit is defined as the plasticity index (PI).
 The magnitudes of the liquid limit and plasticity index and the proximity of the natural water content to the plastic limit are indicators of the potential for a fine-grained soil to shrink or swell upon changes in moisture content or to consolidate under loading.

-To aid in classifying the sandy soils and fine-grained soils containing sand, tests were performed on seven (7) samples to determine the percent fines passing the No. 200 sieve.
+To aid in classifying the sandy soils and fine-grained soils containing sand, tests were performed on 10 samples to determine the percent fines passing the No. 200 sieve.
 The percentage of fines resulting from these tests is presented on the boring log in the far right column.